 Alternative I Alternative 2 Alternative 3 Alternative 4 Alternatives 5 and 6

 fuels objectives that will protect (See above.)
 (See above.)

 GRSG habitat in PHMAs (e.g.,

 creation of fuel breaks that would

 disrupt the fuel continuity across

 the landscape in stands where

 annual invasive grasses are a

 minor component in the

 understory, burning slash piles

 from conifer reduction

 treatments, used as a component

 with other treatment methods to

 combat annual grasses and

 restore native plant

 communities).

 Allow prescribed fire in known

 winter range, and it shall only be

 considered after the NEPA

 analysis for the burn plan has

 addressed the four bullets

 outlined above.
 Any prescribed

 fire in winter habitat will need to

-be designed to strategically

-reduce wildfire risk around
+be designed to strategically reduce wildfire risk around

 and/or in the winter range and

 designed to protect winter range

 habitat quality.

-MD FIRE 25: Design fuels Same as Alternative I (no change MD FIRE 25: Design fuels treatme nts such as, but not limited to, cor nifer or annual invasive grass
+MD FIRE 25: Design fuels Same as Alternative I (no change MD FIRE 25: Design fuels treatme nts such as but not limited to con oifer or annual invasive grass

-treatments through an made in 2019). removal through an interdisciplinary team process to expand, enhance e, maintain, and protect PHMAs
+treatments through an made in 2019). removal through an interdisciplinary

-interdisciplinary team process to and GHMAs.
+interdisciplinary team process to made in 2017). and GHMAs.
 Fuel reduction techniq

 expand, enhance, maintain, and prescribed and targeted grazing) tre

 protect PHMAs and GHMAs.
 Fuel green strips and fuel breaks, where

 reduction techniques, such as the best available science (e.g., Dohe

-prescribed fire and chemical, to identify habitats essential for main ntaining current GRSG population S.
+prescribed fire and chemical, to identify habitats essential for main

-biological (including targeted
+biological (including targeted .
+O carrotte State population

 grazing), and mechanical

 treatments, are acceptable.
 Use

 green strips and fuel breaks,

 where appropriate, to protect

 seeding from subsequent fires.